 The main aim of acupuncture in dentistry is more about improving the quality of outcomes when linked with conventional routine dentistry.
 Acupuncture is not a replacement for conventional treatments and is definitely not a replacement for local anaesthetic injections.

-Acupuncture That Works are able to offer a range of acupuncture which could provide short term relief if you are suffering from dental pain.
-To find out more please call us on 0800 051 76 88 for a free no obligation consultation.
+Acupuncture That Works are able to offer a range of acupuncture treatments which could provide short term relief if you are suffering from dental pain.
+To find out more please call us on 0800 051 76 88 for a free no-obligation consultation.

 Disclaimer: At Acupuncture That Works we are conscious that there are lots of claims made about the results that people can get from using Acupuncture.
 To be clear, we aim to make no such claims ourselves.
 We will never claim that Acupuncture will work within a specified time nor that it will bring a specified result.
 We can say that is possible to deliver short term improvement and short term relief in certain circumstances.
 It is not and never will be, a miracle cure.